Capital One & Khan Academy’s free financial literacy course

 Unit 9: Careers and education

 Investing in your career and education is an important part of helping yourself succeed and reach your goals.
-Learning new skills and information can open up opportunities for better jobs and a brighter future.
+Learning new skills and information may open up opportunities for better jobs and a brighter future.
 This unit covers four lessons:

 1. Education and earnings